In Search of Sunrise – Novel

 With In Search of Sunrise, I wanted to mimic the struggles of artists trying to create a story, having been inspired by Federico Fellini’s 8 1⁄2.
 That’s when the main characters of Aya and her father popped into my head as did the controlling idea: in order to be our truest, most creative and pure selves, we must destroy our egos.
 In Search of Sunrise presents neither Aya nor her father as good or bad.
 Life is more nuanced than that and I love to play in the grays, ultimately challenging the audience to reflect on themselves and decide what has meaning and what doesn’t.

 Status: Initially, this was conceived as a feature film.
 In fact, a script was written for it, went through multiple revisions, and even placed well in top screenwriting competitions.
 But to make it in the way that I envision, it requires financiers to fund it.
 And while there is interest in making the script, Covid has rattled the film industry and people are rightfully unwilling to take big leaps of faith.
-Rather than look at it as a negative, I’ve focused on continuing to make indie films I can self finance.
-(My most recent is about two sets of American tourists who bump into each other in Bogota, Colombia.
-This sparks potential relationships that could spell disaster for their lives back home.)
+Rather than look at it as a negative, I’m focused on continuing to make indie films I can self finance (my most recent one is called A Bogotá Trip.)

 Hopefully, when that happens, there’ll be such a demand for it that people will want to adapt it into a movie.
 If you’re curious to see how I envision the film version of this story, check out the 3 minute proof of concept film below.
 Then, if you’re really curious, below that is our virtual premiere Q&A where we go into the full making of the short film.
 Enjoy.